Yale-BIM/f21-assignments/assignment-0/README.md

     ```

     > [Git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) are other,
-    external projects (and also Git repositories) that have been included in
+    external projects (Git repositories) that have been included in
     the shutter-ros repository.
 These projects are needed to run the robot's base code.

     You should now have a number of directories in ~/catkin_ws/src/shutter-ros, including:

     ```bash
-    # Example
     $ cd ~/catkin_ws/src
     $ ls -C1 shutter-ros
     arbotix_ros